MicrosoftDocs/Contribute/Contribute/how-to-contribute.md

 ---
 # required metadata

-title: Contributor guide - How to contribute to docs.microsoft.com
+title: How to contribute to docs.microsoft.com
 description: An overview of the different ways you can contribute content to docs.microsoft.com.
 author: billwagner
 ms.author: wiwagn